kayoMichael/Premier_League_Predictions/README.md

 Since the Baseline Accuracy (Only Predicting Home Win) is 41.25%, the model performs ~14.3% better than the baseline accuracy.

 ## Limitations of Dataset
 The variance and unpredictability of soccer matches really did hurt my accuracy and loss.
-(E.g. More shots does not mean wins) But overall a 14% increased accuracy is a relatively modest improvement.
+(E.g. Better stats does not mean wins.
+E.g in EPL 2018 ~ Present, 55% or more possession won approximately 58% of matches.
+Siginificant but still low) But overall a 14% increased accuracy is a relatively modest improvement.
 In the future, more relevant features and a more serious feature selection may need to be performed for better results.